Man City rising after win over Chelsea while Liverpool stays 6 points clear

 But victory against Chelsea lifted City back into the top four, even after a woeful start when Khusanov's weak header allowed Noni Madueke to open the scoring.

-Gvardiol equalized shortly before halftime then an error from Chelsea goalkeeper Robert Sanchez proved decisive in the 68th when he needlessly raced off his line and allowed Erling Haaland to fire City ahead.
+Gvardiol equalized shortly before halftime then an error from Chelsea goalkeeper Robert Sanchez — his league-leading fifth error this season leading to a goal — proved decisive in the 68th when he needlessly raced off his line and allowed Erling Haaland to fire City ahead.

 “He is completely aware that he has to do better,” Chelsea coach Enzo Maresca said of Sanchez.